Fica01/MirageCoordinator/README.md

 # MirageCoordinator
-Telegram bot for downloading videos and images
+Telegram bot for downloading videos and images.
 Use the /help command to see all the list of all available commands